bensonOSei/route-me/README.md

 ## License

-Route-Me is open-source software released under the MIT License (link-to-license).
+Route-Me is open-source software released under the MIT License.
+See [LICENSE](./LICENSE) for details.

 ## Author

-Route-Me is developed and maintained by [Benson Ose-Mensah]('https://github.com/bensonOSei').
+Route-Me is developed and maintained by [Benson Ose-Mensah](https://github.com/bensonOSei).